bakkerthehacker/bramqp/doc/Setup.md

 - `rabbitmq/full/amqp0-8.stripped`

 Although there are several specifications included in bramqp, only `amqp0-9-1.stripped.extended` is fully supported.
 All parsers, tutorials and tests are built using this specification.
-The `amqp0-9-1.stripped` specifications may work as well.
+The `amqp0-9-1.stripped` specification may work as well.
 However, the others are quite different and will probably not work at all.

 ## Socket